-Although I love cooking with the kids I also like making things myself in the kitchen and Halloween is the perfect time to try out some of the cookie decorating skills that I have been working on all year!
-These Tombstone Halloween Cookies are a little more complicated than our gingerbread Halloween cookies that we make with the kids.
-But for a Halloween party or extra special trick and treat gifts they are perfect.
-So here to go a step by step guide including cookie recipe on how to make Tombstone Cookies.
+Halloween is the perfect time to try out some of the cookie decorating skills that I have been working on all year!
+These Tombstone Halloween Cookies are an extra special trick and treat gift for the kids especially after the year we have had!
+So here to go a step-by-step guide including cookie recipe on how to make Tombstone Cookies.

 How to Make Halloween Cookies